 - They find it difficult to accept the non-commercial: Consumers today expect a relationship that is not immediately targeted sales or marketing.
 They seek advice and experience.
 A brand like Apple has understood this perfectly (see my post of 29 June 2008): it is by being strong in the non-commercial aspects that its sales have grown.

-CNIEL (a professional organization on milk), it has admitted that the art of cooking is not transmitted from most mothers to their children and, often, only the grandparents still possess culinary skills.
+As for the CNIEL (a professional organization on milk), it has admitted that the art of cooking is not transmitted from most mothers to their children and, often, only the grandparents still possess culinary skills.
 They therefore organized "Cooking Workshops" where grandparents teach their grandchildren how to cook.
 They discover taste, how ingredients work ... and become keepers of a tradition.

 How is it that distributors who wish to be pioneers in matters of nutrition or sustainable development do not invest in this exhibition?
 How is it that organic brands do not deploy a whole arsenal to teach children about taste?
 Though they must be careful: They should show imagination and creativity … and turn it into a real strategy!